Hardship vs Harm: Why Children Need Challenge to Grow

 It will present it.

-Better to train for it in a safe, structured environment than to encounter it unprepared.
+Better to encounter difficulty first in a structured environment than to face it unprepared.

 Hardship builds readiness.